RSS

 Rather, the believing wife should follow the principles Peter sets forth here, namely, that …

-A Christian wife should live with a difficult husband so that he is attracted to Christ by her behavior.
+A Christian wife should live with a difficult husband so that he is attracted to Christ by her behavior….without words.

 Peter’s point is that godly conduct is a powerful witness, much more powerful than words without conduct.
 He does not mean that verbal witness is not important.
 In the proper context, words are essential to communicate the content of the gospel.
 Peter’s point is that disobedient husbands are more likely to be won by godly practice than by preaching from their wives.
 They will notice attractive behavior and through it be drawn to the source of that behavior—a relationship with Jesus Christ.
 I want to look at seven aspects of such attractive behavior and then answer three practical questions that arise.